piazzai/cvless/README.md

 ## Bugs

-If you find any problem using this theme, please [create an issue](https://github.com/piazzai/cvless/issues).
+If you find any problem using this theme, please [open an issue](https://github.com/piazzai/cvless/issues).